topel-research-group/Bamboozle/README.md

 * Added a check for `bamparser.py` flags to eliminate the need for a `--bamparse` flag
   * There's probably a more elegant method, but it's functional
+  * This also removes the ambiguity of the `-b` flag for (unsorted) bam input

+* Add try/except statements to `pipeline.py` to ensure that, when snpEff is called, both Java and snpEff itself are loaded

 * A few minor alterations to some of the `bamparser.py` functions, for clarity